avni-prajapati/Sync-Motion-Flutter/README.md

 # 🤝 Contribution

 Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.
+If you have suggestions, improvements, or bug fixes follow this steps.

+1. please open an issue.
-1. Fork the repository.
+2. Fork the repository.
-2. Create a new branch (feature-branch)
+3. Create a new branch (feature-branch)
-3. Commit your changes.
+4. Commit your changes.
-4. Push to the branch and submit a pull request.
+5. Push to the branch and submit a pull request.

 # 📬 Contact